ABOUT DR. KIMBERLY P. JOHNSON

 Kimberly has received numerous Community awards to include the Paul Harris Fellow Award given by Rotary International for her work in literacy, the York County Citizen of the year Award, the Walker Solomon Award from the South Carolina Educators Association, the Omega Psi Phi Perseverance Award, the Carl Carpenter Gold Heart Award for Community and Educational Contributions and the National Heritage Award.

 She has been the guest reader for President and Mrs. George Bush at the White House for the Annual Easter Egg Roll.
 She has been on the Today Show in New York City, interviewed by the London Times and the Tokyo Shimbun newspapers and her most recent book, No Fear For Freedom: The Story of the Friendship 9 gained national and international recognition when she spearheaded the efforts to have the sentences overturned for a group of men, The Friendship 9, who conducted a sit-in in 1961 at a segregated lunch counter in Rock Hill, SC.

-Kimberly is an Ambassador for The King Center in Atlanta and a program collaborator for Dr. Bernice A. King, the last living daughter of Dr. Martin Luther King, Jr. She is currently the Curriculum Design Specialist for the King Center in Atlanta and is a team member with their nonviolence camps and trainings.
+Kimberly is an Ambassador for The King Center in Atlanta and a program collaborator for Dr. Bernice A. King, the last living daughter of Dr. Martin Luther King, Jr. She is a Curriculum Design Specialist for the King Center in Atlanta and is a team member with their nonviolence camps and trainings.

 When she is not teaching, Kimberly loves committing time to her beloved sorority Delta Sigma Theta in their community initiatives and she also serves as a committee co-chair on the educational initiatives.
 Above all of her accomplishments, she says that the greatest joy is knowing that her grandparents taught her what good character looks like and raised her to believe in God and in self!